you-dont-need/You-Dont-Need-GUI/readme.md

 ## <a id="showCal"></a>show a calendar

-Display a text calendar, along with the previous and next month
+Display a text calendar, highlighting the current day

 ```
-cal -3
+cal
 ```

 ## <a id="copyfile"></a>copy a file